SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### but he had to wait for the army to be trained

+## after Sun yat-sen dies in 1925, Chaing kai-shek captures and bribes warlords

+### becomes the head of a warlord hierarchy, essentially controlling china

 # mao and the peasant option

 ## mao background